leagoerl/leagoerl.github.io/collections/_posts/2023-09_No-Farmers-No-Food.md

 ---
 layout: post
-title: "How to make your website page load speed fast"
+title: "No Farmers No Food - Why we need to talk more about agriculture."
-date: 2022-02-13T09:49:03Z
+date: 2023-09-28T09:49:03Z
-authors: ["Mike Vance"]
+authors: ["Lea Goerl"]
-categories: ["Branding"]
+categories: ["Jugendbildung"]
-description: Branding is an intrinsic part of your companies success, learn why your brand matters.
+description: Work and discussion with generations about organic and conventional agriculture, what the soil has to do with the climate and why farmers are taking to the streets right now.
 thumbnail: "/assets/images/gen/blog/blog-18-thumbnail.webp"
 image: "/assets/images/gen/blog/blog-18.webp"
 comments: false